 Breath is Life, Breath is Medicine

 Cultures all around the world recognize breath as the animating force of life.
-Whether it’s called prana, chi, ha, ruach, or pneuma, there are deep wells of ritual around the importance and sacredness of breath, and rich traditions of practices designed to consciously connect and align us with its essential nature.
+Whether it’s called prana, chi, ha, ruach, or pneuma, there are deep wells of ritual around the importance and sacredness of breath, and rich traditions of practices designed to consciously connect and align with life force through breath.

 Working with Breath